Slavoj Žižek: Foreign affairs

 In 2016, Žižek criticized the political left's unwillingness to criticize Cuba out of a perceived loyalty to Fidel Castro, arguing that the U.S. embargo against Cuba could not alone be blamed for its economic crisis.
 He also defended Cuban immigrants to the U.S., writing, "what right does a typical middle-class Western Leftist...have to despise a Cuban who decided to leave Cuba not only because of political disenchantment but also because of poverty?"
-However, he also sympathized with the Cuban Revolution and hoped that a "reasonable compromise" between socialism and privatization would be reached.
+However, he also sympathized with the Cuban Revolution and hoped that a "reasonable compromise" between democratization and the maintaining of socialism would be reached.

 In an opinion article for The Guardian, Žižek argued in favour of giving full support to Ukraine after the Russian invasion and for creating a stronger NATO in response to Russian aggression, later arguing that it would also be a tragedy for Ukraine to yoke itself to western neoliberalism.
 Commenting on the meeting between Presidents Trump and Zelenskyy in February 2025, he stated, "Ukrainians are being portrayed as if they could choose peace but instead decide to engage in a war that displaces a quarter of their population, just for the sake of a proxy war.
 But in reality, it’s a matter of their survival."
 He compared the struggle of Ukraine against its occupiers to the Palestinians' struggle against the Israeli occupation.

 After the October 7 attacks in Israel, Žižek wrote:

 We can and should unconditionally support Israel’s right to defend itself against terrorist attacks.
 But we also must unconditionally sympathize with the truly desperate and hopeless conditions faced by Palestinians in Gaza and the occupied territories.
 Those who think there is a “contradiction” in this position are the ones who are effectively blocking a solution.